naotoman/hugo-mywebsite/content/post/comparing-two-jsons-with-float-values-in-python.md

 ## Background
 I encountered the situation where I have to compare two json objects for equality in Python.
 But there was a problem.
-Each json objects may include float values and I wanted to assume two JSONs are equal if there is only a slight difference between those float values.
+Each JSON object may include float values and I wanted to assume two JSONs are equal if there is only a slight difference between those float values.
-As below, it's cannot be done with Python's builtin `==` operator.
+As below, it cannot be done with Python's builtin `==` operator.

 ```python
 js1 = {"a": 1.0000000000}